dojo/docs/dojo/xhr.rst

 Each of the functions above have example use cases provided in their documentation.
 Please refer to those examples for further details on the particular function usage.

 One example is included below to get you started with xhrGet.
-For more xhrGet examples, refer to the `xhrGet documentation <dojo/xhrGet>`_.
+For more xhrGet examples, refer to the :ref:`xhrGet documentation <dojo/xhrGet>`.

 Example 1:  dojo.xhrGet and form submission.
 --------------------------------------------